InnerShadow/Neural_networks/Autoencoder/README.md

 2dims.py has 2 dimension hidden layer, visualizations of hidden layer spots and some special cases of vectors.
 VAE.py - VAE has codder with 28 * 28 input, and hidden layer output, that perform calculation the Kullback-Leibler divergence, this value is decoder input layer.
 Decoder output - 28 * 28 array.
+CVAE.py - baisicly VAE.py, but now we have input encoder & decoder class mark.
+This provide opportunity to have diffrent numbers from the same spot of hiddent layer dimension.